LambdaGeo/rwh-ptbr/cap06.md

 ### The need for typeclasses

 Let's imagine that for some unfathomable reason, the designers of the Haskell language neglected to implement the equality test `==`.
 Once you got over your shock at hearing this, you resolved to implement your own equality tests.
 Your application consisted of a simple `Color` type, and so your first equality test is for this type.
-Your first attempt might look like this: [1 comment](comments: show / hide)
+Your first attempt might look like this:

 ```haskell
 -- arquivo: src/Ch06.hs